Poundworld: Administration

 After rescue talks with potential buyer R Capital failed, the company entered administration on 11 June 2018, the same day that electrical retailer Maplin became defunct.
 The administrators, Deloitte, continued to run the business as normal.

 On 19 June 2018, one hundred staff from the company's head office were made redundant.
 A day later, the company began closing down sales at all of its over 300 stores, although they stated that no stores were "definitely" closing.
 A further 20 head office staff were made redundant on 29 June 2018.

 After much speculation in the media, it emerged that the founder, Chris Edwards, was in talks to rescue the struggling business, but that there were bitter divisions between Edwards and the administrators, Deloitte.
 The discussions appeared to come to a sudden conclusion on 5 July 2018, when it was reported that Edwards' bid had been rejected, placing the future of the business in fresh doubt.

 On 10 July 2018, Deloitte confirmed that 25 of the troubled retailer's stores would formally close.
 The last day of trading for these stores was to be 15 July 2018, resulting in the loss of a reported 242 jobs.

 A few days after this announcement, it was confirmed that another 80 stores would close, resulting in the loss of around 1,024 jobs.
 The 80 affected stores were to close on 22 July 2018.

 On 17 July 2018, it was revealed a further 40 stores would be closing costing another 531 jobs; the affected 40 stores were to close on 24 July 2018.

 It was revealed on 19 July 2018 that the remaining 190 stores were to close on 10 August 2018, costing 2,339 jobs; after this date Poundworld would cease trading.

-In 2019, the owner of Bargain Buys, Manni Hussain, took over the running of the stores.
-However, the UK National Crime Agency issued an Unexplained Wealth Order shortly thereafter, on the basis of Mr Hussein's suspected money laundering, forcing him to hand over control of the company to the state.
+Businessman Manni Hussain purchased the Poundworld intellectual property from administrators and sought to return the retailer.
+However, the UK National Crime Agency issued an Unexplained Wealth Order, on the basis of suspected money laundering, forcing him to hand over various real estate properties.